 140. What is Karma

-'What is karma' is Arjun's next question which is in response to Krishna's assurance that one realises akhilam-karma (all aspects of karmaakarma and vikarma) when one strives for liberation by taking refuge in HIM (7.29).
-To this Krishna replies, "Detachment or sacrifice of cosmic energy capable of creation (bhuta-bhava-udbhava-karah visarga) is called karma" (8.3).
-This is a difficult explanation to comprehend and the interpretations complicate the issue rather than giving clarity.
-Usual interpretations of karma suggest it to be noble deeds, creation or yagna, but all of them fail to satisfy what Krishna means.
+What is karma’ is Arjuna’s next question.
+This is in response to Krishna’s assurance that one realises akhilam-karma (all aspects of karma, akarma and vikarma) when one strives for salvation by taking refuge in Him (7.29).
+Krishna replies, “separation (sacrifice) of cosmic energy capable of creation (bhuta-bhava-udbhava-karo-visargah) is called karma” (8.3).
+This is a difficult explanation to comprehend, and the interpretations complicate the issue rather than providing clarity.
+Usual interpretations of karma suggest it to be noble deeds, creation or yajna, but all of them fail to satisfy what Krishna means.

 Comments